 Not Setting Clear Boundaries with the Host.

 In most cases, a homeowner who agrees to a solar open house gets a commission for every client the installer makes from the activity.
-Make it evident how much he’ll get and when (As soon as a proposal is made?
+Make it clear how much he’ll get and when (As soon as a proposal is made?
 Or when the actual installation happens?)
 As much as possible, have a written and signed agreement.

 Communicate your expectations as clearly as possible.
 Can the guests use the host’s toilet?
 How many attendees are you targeting?